 This decidedly political ad highlights the dilemma that all American railroads were facing, or had already decades earlier.
 The Pennsy was still doing a decent passenger business on its main lines, but regulatory requirements to keep its money-losing smaller lines running directly contributed to the eventual decline and bankruptcy of Penn-Central.

 The High Speed Ground Transportation Act of 1965 (sound familiar?) began the first of several efforts to turn the NE Corridor into a high-speed one.
 That led to the development of the Budd Metroliner, an EMU (electric multiple unit) train that reached some 164 mph in test runs.
 It was intended to replace the GG1-powered conventional equipment from the corridor.

-Its a long and sad story, but the Metroliner was a failure.
+Its a long and sad story, but the Metroliner was an expensive failure.
 The tracks were never upgraded for its potential, and the trains themselves proved to be highly unreliable.
 The GE E60C locomotives ordered by Amtrak to haul conventional trains in the face of the Metroliner’s demise also had serious issues, and were limited to 90 mph.
 The GG1 got a second (or third) lease on life, and in the seventies and into the eighties, the GG1s again proudly and effortlessly hauled the goods on the corridor.
 It was finally put to pasture on mainline service when the Swedish-designed AEM-7 locomotives arrived in sufficient numbers.